 A teacher should be honest on the types and styles of music they teach and not a jack-of-all-trades teacher.
 Search out a teacher that is an expert in the particular styles of music you would like to play.
-My response for a student wanting to learn classical guitar is: I can help with the music principles, the technique BUT I have not experience with repertoire, as the classical guitar has a very specific repertoire that is typically required for most classical players.
+My response for a student wanting to learn classical guitar is: I can help with the music principles, the technique BUT I have no experience with repertoire, as the classical guitar has a very specific repertoire that is required for most classical players.

 Remember you don't have to study with only one teacher at a time.
 A good teacher would not be offended if you studied with other teachers at the same time.

 Cost shouldn't always be a deciding factor in selecting a teacher, but the adage "You get what you pay for." sometimes can hold true.
 In-demand, teachers will command higher rates simply by demand.
 As a teacher, rates can be used as a way of filtering out less committed students.
 The price for lessons in my area ranges from $15 for thirty minutes to $100 an hour.

 How Do You Teach?

 If a teacher answers this question without knowing your musical knowledge, your technique or your musical goals, and tries to explain how he or she will teach you, then this is not a competent teacher.
 I tell students that the lessons are custom lessons based on their goals – It's as simple as that.
 They are private lessons, and each student is different, and lessons evolve as students progress and their goals change and can evolve and change over time.
 Each lesson contains specific tasks geared to those goals.